Chugarah/tortoise-tts-fast/README.md

 ### AMD INSTALLATION IS NOT SUPPORTED, please don't try it

-There are two methods for installation.
+There are three methods for installation.
+Choose one of them that you are happy with :)

+1. Docker
+2. Windows & Conda
+3. Poetry

 ### Docker